Shizhen-Jia/NTN-Nulling/README.md

 ### 🗺️ Mapping and Visualization

 - **map_and_pics.ipynb**
   Plots the radio map, ray tracing map, and satellite visibility map for the simulated area.

 - **Pos_for_RM.ipynb**
-  Computes user positions and nulling vectors, serving as input to `map_and_pics.ipynb`.
+  Computes user positions and nulling vectors, serving as input to `map_and_pics.ipynb`.(In `SceneConfigSionna2.py` manually picked three TN-UEs for three sectors ), saved TN-UE postions, NTN-UE postions and Beamforming Vectors.

 ### 🔍 Signal Detection